-The administration will ensure integration of institution academic, research and student support programs, with the budgeting and facilities planning and project development activities.
+The administration will integrate institution academic, research and student support programs, with the budgeting and facilities planning and project development activities.
 Components of this planning process include the Mission Area Analysis, Statement of Need, and Statement of Requirements.
-This process is intended to ensure that the university mission drives the capital planning and project development processes.
+This process will ensure that the university mission drives the capital planning and project development processes.